RV Buying Checklist for USA and Canada

 Drivetrain or towing

 For motorized RVs, inspect engine, transmission, brakes, suspension, steering, tires and generator hours.
 For towables, confirm tow vehicle capacity, hitch setup, brakes, GVWR and payload.
+The payload and axle weight guide explains how total and individual axle ratings work.

 Tanks, power and climate